LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### MRPHal

-TODO: * after creating a MRPREadin instance which is a body for the measurement data....
+The main function of the *MRPReading* module is to manage the measurement and meta-data.
+The next step is to record and store real sensor data.
-After generating simple measurements with random values in the previous example in chapter \ref{mrpreading}, the next step is to record real sensor data.
-For this purpose, the *MRPHal* module is developed, which can interact with all *Unified Sensor* from chapter \ref{unified-sensor}-compatible sensors.
+For this purpose, the *MRPHal* module is developed, which can interact with all *Unified Sensor* compatible sensors (refer to chapter \ref{unified-sensor}).
 In the following example Listing \ref{lst:mrpexample_hal}, an *1D: Single Sensor*, which is explained in chapter \ref{d-single-sensor}, is connected locally to the host (+pc).
 \newpage